Cancer Research UK logo.

 A side effect may get better or worse during your course of treatment.
 Or more side effects may develop as the treatment goes on.
 For more information about the side effects of your treatment, go to the individual drug pages.

-Research into targeted cancer drugs and neuroendocrine cancer
+Research and clinical trials for neuroendocrine cancer

 Treatment for neuroendocrine cancer can be difficult to cope with for some people.
 Your nurse will give you phone numbers to call if you have any problems at home.